vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 An example of a battery powered light is a garland with lights above the door.\
 I Automated it with a battery-to-usb set (a.k.a. battery eliminator/replacement), a smart usb adapter/switch and a 5V-adapter.
-This smart (Zigbee or Wifi) USB-adapter/switch can be remote controlled and each port can be activated individually.
+This smart (Zigbee or WiFi) USB-adapter/switch can be remote controlled and each port can be activated individually.

 <a href="../buy/smart_home_best_buy_tips#battery-eliminators" target="_blank">
 <img src="images_christmas_decorations/battery_to_usb.jpg" alt="battery to usb" height="150px"/>